Shraddha Musale

-Musale starred in the 2009 Hindi film All the Best: Fun Begins as Betty and has also portrayed as CJ in the popular show Miley Jab Hum Tum.
+Musale starred in the 2009 Hindi film All the Best: Fun Begins as Betty and has also portrayed CJ in the show Miley Jab Hum Tum.
 In 2016, she appeared in an episodic role of Khidki.

-Her role as CJ from Mile Jab Hum Tum got her great popularity, she is known as CJ even today.
-She was last seen in CID in episode no. 1539 which was aired on 29 September 2018.
+Early life

+Musale is from Ahmedabad.
+Although she is not a Gujarati, she understand and speaks the language fluently.
+In 2002, after passing from her Ahmedabad school, Musale participated in Miss India contest in 2002 with Neha Dhupia, and was her roommate.